EladDavid-SW/RecipesAI-Frontend/README.md

 npm start
 ```

-Now you're ready to delve into the code and enhance the RecipesAI-Frontend to your heart's content.
+Now you're ready to explore the code and enhance the RecipesAI-Frontend to your heart's content.
+Don't forget to go to the backend repository and run it as well.

 ## Contact
 If you have any questions, suggestions, or simply want to connect, don't hesitate to reach out to the project's creator: